meet-eu-21/Team-SA2/README.md

 # Usage
 ## Preprocess
-As generating the input windows through the data generator is highly time consuming, it is highly recommended to pregenerate the data.
-In order to do so, the "Data_preprocess.ipynb" jupyter notebook will guide you (Feel free to modify the data generator if you don't want to locally store the input data).
-At the moment, the input windows size is (33,33).
-This parameter can be change while generating the data but cannot be dynamically passed (feature to be developped).
+As generating the input windows through the data generator is highly time consuming, it is highly recommended to store the windows the data.
+In order to do so, the "Data_preprocess.ipynb" jupyter notebook will guide you.
 ## Train CNN

 The training is done with "run_cnn.py" file.